adamovanja/anomaly_microbiome_data_processing/README.md

 ````

 ### Description of the resulting feature table
-... can be found in the notebook `describe_dataset.ipynb`.
+... can be found in the notebook `src_data/describe_dataset.ipynb`.